6.4.6 Balancing Political Pressures

 ● The political posturing of politicians trying to gain and retain power in a democracy can polarise public opinion and make compromise difficult (6.3.2.8).

 ● Public demonstrations of concern (6.4.2.1) are made by people who are passionate about an issue, so they don’t contribute to balanced analysis.
-The pro-Palestinian marches during the Israel Gaza war in November 2023 illustrated many people’s desire for peace, but they also included expressions of anti-Semitism: “In London, 29 people were arrested for offences including inciting racial hatred.”
+The pro-Palestinian marches during the Israel Gaza war in November 2023 were organised to show people’s desire to reduce suffering in Gaza.
+Placards are oversimplified, though, and they didn’t mention the suffering of Jews.
+And they attracted people who wanted to express anti-Semitism: “In London, 29 people were arrested for offences including inciting racial hatred.”

 ● People and politicians have their points of view reinforced by the ‘echo chamber effect’ of Internet social media (6.4.2.6).
-Social media are unaccountable, so balancing political pressures is difficult.
+Inflammatory messages, including some designed by hostile actors to cause trouble, spread quickly – so balancing political pressures is difficult.

 ● Interest groups (6.4.4) exist to advance sectional interests and they often represent extreme opinions.
 They tend to be radical, in contrast to people who are content with the status quo, who don’t speak out and who may be in the majority.

-Putting pressure on politicians makes them aware of issues of concern but does not help them to decide what level of response would be suitable.
+Putting pressure on politicians makes them aware of issues of concern but it does not help them to decide what level of response would be suitable.
+As Yeats wrote, in his previously-cited poem ‘The Second Coming’, “The best lack all conviction, while the worst are full of passionate intensity”.
 Further consultation (6.5.3) is needed to ensure that negotiations are balanced and take account of the ‘silent majority’.